 • if he or she resigns office by writing under his or her hand addressed to the Governor;

-• if he or she becomes a member of, or a candidate for election to, the Legislative Assembly, or (except for a member appointed under subsection (1)(e)) is appointed to or to act in any public office; or
+• if he or she becomes a member of, or a candidate for election to, the Parliament, or (except for a member appointed under subsection (1)(e)) is appointed to or to act in any public office; or

 • if the Governor, acting in his or her discretion, directs that he or she shall be removed from office for inability to discharge the functions of that office (whether arising from infirmity of body or mind or any other cause) or for misbehaviour.